rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 ![](../assets/img/20200206_TsAngularSpec.png)

 🤔 - I'm not sure if things have changed, but luckily there is StackOverflow and the nice community around TypeScript.
-So here comes my solution.
+So here comes a solution based on the two dev.to articles sourced at the bottom.

 ## Frontend